 Description - Our 1/2” Rubber Gym Tiles are ideal for use in heavy-duty commercial applications.
-These rubber floor tiles are available in border, corner, and center cut tiles to help fit a variety of room sizes.
+These rubber floor tiles are available in center cut tiles with removable edges to help fit a variety of room sizes.
 The Rubber Gym Tiles also have an anti-skid diamond pattern surface for added safety and are non-porous and non-absorbent.
 This means that the tiles are slip-resistant in wet environments and easy to clean up since none of the moisture is absorbed.
 These tiles are also safe to use outdoors and are resistant to bacterial growth.

 Note: - Due to the manufacturing process and nature of recycled rubber, some surface variations such as color distribution or shadowing may exist and tile thickness may vary.
 Shims may be provided free of charge to assist with any tile thickness issues.